ataylor89/rsa/README.md

 You can see that the operation c = m^e % n uses an (n, e) tuple from our public key in combination with a character from our message.

-It helps to point this out... so I'll point it out again...

 The heart of the algorithm is the operation c = m^e % n.